Church of Scientology International: Corporate information

-On September 21, 1993, the following individuals held corporate positions at CSI: The board of trustees was composed of Mark Rathbun, Ray Mithoff, Mark Ingber, Marc Yager and John Eastment.
-Jens Uhrskov, Michael Rinder and Guillaume Lesèvre formed the board of directors.
-At that time, the president of CSI was Heber Jentzsch, CSI's vice-president was Brian Anderson, its secretary Lynn Farny, its assistant secretary Leslie Browning and its treasurer Jonathan Epstein.
+On September 21, 1993, the following Scientology officials held positions at CSI: the board of trustees was Mark Rathbun, Ray Mithoff, Mark Ingber, Marc Yager and John Eastment; the board of directors were Jens Uhrskov, Michael Rinder and Guillaume Lesèvre; Heber Jentzsch was the president, Brian Anderson was vice-president, Lynn Farny was secretary, Leslie Browning was assistant secretary and Jonathan Epstein was treasurer.

-As of September 12, 1999 CSI's corporate officers were Heber Jentzsch as chief executive officer (president), Lynn Farny as secretary and Sarah Blythe as chief financial officer (treasurer).

-As of March 24, 2008, CSI's official agent has been Jeanne M. Gavigan, 3055 Wilshire Boulevard, Suite 900, Los Angeles 90010.

-On August 18, 1993, CSI filed an application for tax exemption under section 501(c)3) of the Internal Revenue Code and on September 3, 1993, a request for "group exemption" for the affiliated "Scientology churches"/"Class V organizations".
-In the same year, the Internal Revenue Service (IRS) eventually granted CSI's request for exemption.
+On August 18, 1993, CSI filed an application for tax exemption under section 501(c)3) of the Internal Revenue Code, and on September 3, 1993 a request for "group exemption" for all the affiliated Class V organizations.
+In the same year, the Internal Revenue Service (IRS) granted CSI's request for exemption.

 The granting of tax exemption to CSI and other Scientology corporations was preceded by years of continuous litigation between the IRS and the various entities of Scientology.
 According to former high-ranking executives, the Scientology organization had launched about 200 lawsuits against the IRS until 1991.
 During the same time, individual parishioners of Scientology had initiated 2,300 claims against the agency, challenging the denial of tax deduction for their services at Scientology organizations.
 In 1991, the dispute over Scientology's tax-exempt status began to resolve through high-level meetings between David Miscavige and the then Commissioner of the IRS, Fred Goldberg, who encouraged a final resolution of the legal battle.

 Main corporate activities

 Within the corporate structure of the Scientology network, the Religious Technology Center owns the right to license the Scientology trademarks and service marks through a so-called "assignment agreement" between RTC and the founder of Scientology, L. Ron Hubbard on May 16, 1982.

 RTC and CSI entered a license agreement on May 18, 1982, granting CSI, the new "Mother Church of Scientology," the right to use and sub-license certain of the trademarks and service marks.

 Additionally RTC and CSI signed on January 1, 1982, an "Organizational Covenant" granting CSI the right to deliver the "Advanced Technology" to its staff members.

-CSI presents itself as the "mother church" of the "Scientology religion."
+CSI presents itself as the "mother church" of the Scientology religion.
 In this function, it exercises through various agreements with its subordinate organizations worldwide ultimate corporative control over those organizations and their activities.

 In particular, CSI has entered the following types of agreements with other organizations: